-For the purpose of providing information and assistance, all social events /activities/fundraisers must be scheduled with the Director of Residence Life and Student Engagement.
+For the purpose of providing information and assistance, all social events /activities/fundraisers must be scheduled with the Dean of Students, or their designee.
 All meetings involving campus facilities must be scheduled with Lori Taylor, Human Resources and Operations Specialist located in Bob Evans Farms Hall.
 Failure to schedule these events may result in denial of privileges.